PopovEvgeniy/fastwiper/readme.txt

 2 - Can't allocate memory.
 3 - Can't destroy temporary file.
 4 - Can't decode command line argument.
-5 - Invalid amount of wipe pass.
+5 - Invalid amount of wipe passes.

 Source code

-The program source code was compiled under Open Watcom V2 Fork.
+The program source code compiled under Open Watcom V2 Fork.
 But you can do it under any modern C compiler.

 Contact